 WHAT TO SEE

-Going up to the second roof you will see the sanctuary of Apollo Kyparissios .
-Making on the west side, you will see the first temple of Asclepius , in which the treasure of Apollo was discovered, which, among other things included the mythic treasures of the Queen Kleopatra.
-In the third and final chamber , you will see places where they used to keep patients who were in the stage of recuperation, while at the centre of the roof an additional temple of Asclepius exists even today, which was build according to the Doric order.
+Going up to the second roof, you will see the sanctuary of Apollo Kyparissios.
+On the west side, you will see the first temple of Asclepius where the treasure of Apollo was discovered among other things included the mythic treasures of Queen Kleopatra.
+In the third and final chamber, you come across places where they used to keep patients who were in the stage of recuperation, while at the center of the roof an additional temple of Asclepius exists even today built according to the Doric order.

-The Gate to the Market which is to be found within the surrounded by walls town of Kos.
-There one will see five Orthodox churches and the castle of the town, whose construction dates back from around 1390.
-The impressive thing about this castle is that for its completion all kinds of archeological stones and marbles were put into use.
+The Gate to the Market is situated within the surrounded walls in the town of Kos.
+There, you will see five Orthodox churches and the castle whose construction dates back from around 1390.
+The impressive thing about this castle is its completion of all kinds of archeological stones and marbles were put into use.

-The Pine Tree of Hippocrates.
-If you happen to walk on the bridge that links the castle to the square of loggias you will meet the Pine tree of Hippocrates, the oldest tree in Europe, which is of 2.500 years of life.
-According to this tradition, under the shadow of this tree, the father of Medicine uses to teach his pupils.
+Don’t miss the Tree of Hippocrates!
+If you happen to walk on the bridge that links the castle to the square of loggias you will meet the Pine tree of Hippocrates, the oldest tree in Europe, which is 2.500 years old.
+According to this tradition, under the shadow of this tree, the father of Medicine used to teach his pupils.
 In the south of the pine tree you will find a series of ancient buildings and constructions which go back to the Hellenistic and Roman era.
-You will be drawn by Nymphaeum , where public toilets used to exist.
-The impressive fact about this building is the pillars, all of them made from white marble.
-Near Nymphaeum , you will see the ruins of the ancient gym in Kos, the so-called Scratch .
-Out of the 81 columns which in total encircle the building, 17 of them have been restored up to now.
+You will be drawn by Nymphaeum, the famous public toilets.
+The impressive fact about this building is the pillars; all of them made from white marble.
+Near Nymphaeum, you will see the ruins of the ancient gym in Kos, the so-called Scratch.
+Out of the 81 columns in total encircle the building, 17 of them have been restored up to now.

-Casa Romana in ancient Agora, which is a building of Pompeian type built upon the foundations of a construction from the Hellenistic period.
+Casa Romana in ancient Agora is a building of Pompeian type built upon the foundations of construction from the Hellenistic period.
 This building has yards with no roofs and their basic purpose was to shed light and clean air in the surrounding rooms.

-Don’t forget to visit the centre of the town, at Eleutheria Square and the archeological museum of the island which is housed in a splendid building.
-Its main exhibits are statues which came to surface after the devastating earthquake in 1933.
+Don’t forget to visit the center of the town, at Eleutheria Square and the archeological museum of the island housed in a splendid building.
+Its main exhibits are statues that came to the surface after the devastating earthquake in 1933.